New York Pay Transparency. Single-State Compliance.

 0 of 3 marked

-She shares her screen.
-On it: her last three performance reviews, her offer letter, and the text of NY Labor Law 194-b.
+She shares her screen: three performance reviews, her offer letter, and the text of NY Labor Law 194-b.

-"Two weeks ago, a recruiter from Stripe told me they'd start me at $145K for the same role.
+"Two weeks ago a Stripe recruiter offered me $145K for the same role.
 I wasn't looking, but I ran the numbers.
-That's when I started asking questions internally."
+Then I started asking questions internally."

-"I can't confirm exact numbers, but based on conversations, I believe I'm significantly below at least one male colleague at the same level.
+"Based on conversations, I'm significantly below at least one male colleague at the same level.
 He was hired after me.
 His ratings are lower."

-"Under NY Labor Law 194-b, I have the right to request the pay scale for my position.
+"Under NY Labor Law 194-b, I have the right to request the pay scale.
 I'm making that request formally."

 Lauren has invoked NY Labor Law 194-b.
 New York law requires you to provide the pay scale for her position.
 But your L5 band is 18 months old and doesn't reflect the premiums you paid during the talent crunch.
 Whatever number you share will either confirm her suspicion or create a new problem.

-"Lauren, I'm going to update our L5 band to reflect current market rates.
-I'll have the updated pay scale to you by end of week.
-And I'm going to be straight with you.
-I think you're right that there's a gap worth looking into."
+"Lauren, I'll update the L5 band to current market rates.
+Updated scale to you by end of week.
+And I'll be straight: I think you're right there's a gap worth looking into."

 Lauren "I appreciate that.
-But Jonah, when I get that pay scale and see where I sit versus where Brian sits, we both know what the next conversation is going to be."
+But when I see where I sit vs Brian, we both know what the next conversation is."

-Lauren "I don't want to leave Hudson Park Media.
-I want Hudson Park Media to be the kind of company that fixes this without me having to hire a lawyer."
+Lauren "I don't want to leave.
+I want Hudson Park to fix this without me hiring a lawyer."

 She pauses.

-Lauren "But I will hire one if I have to."
+Lauren "But I will if I have to."

-NY Labor Law 194-b requires employers to provide the pay scale for the position.
-Sharing an outdated band that doesn't match what you're actually paying creates discoverable evidence of a broken system.
-Updating first is more work.but it's defensible work.
+NY Labor Law 194-b requires the pay scale for the position.
+Sharing an outdated band that doesn't match what you actually pay creates discoverable evidence of a broken system.
+Updating first is more work but defensible work.

 "Lauren, here's the L5 pay scale: $95,000 to $125,000."